infrahq/infra/README.md

 32.195.119.174
 ```

-Then log in as the admin:
+Then use that information to log in as the admin:

 ```
 infra login 32.195.119.174 --token VkRCa1JtVldiRlJOVjNCaFZrWktjMWR0Y0ZhemxJVkZoa1QyRnNSak5hTW1SR1lWVXhR